SchedulesDirect/grabber/README.md

 --username              Login credentials.
 --password              Login credentials.
 NOTE: These will be visible in "ps".

+--country               To obtain the headends for a particular country, specify
+                        the ISO3166 two-character country code.
+If not specified, the script assumes "US".
 --zipcode               When obtaining the channel list from Schedules
-                        Direct you can supply your 5-digit zip code or 6-character postal code to get a list of cable TV providers in your area, otherwise you'll be prompted.
-If you're specifying a Canadian postal code, then use six consecutive characters, no embedded spaces.
+                        Direct you can supply your 5-digit zip code or 4-character postal code to get a list of cable TV providers in your area, otherwise you'll be prompted.
+If you're specifying a Canadian postal code, then use four consecutive characters, no embedded spaces.

---changepassword        Enters the password change dialog on the client.

 --metadataupdate        Updates incorrect metdata.

---metadata              Retrieve all metadata.

 --add                   Add a headend.
 --delete                Delete a headend.
+--subscribed            Retrieve only the subscribed headends.

 --ack                   Acknowlege a message, so that it doesn't appear
                         in the status object.